 Since 1952, the end-of-year shopping craze has swept from the US to numerous countries from different parts of the world, including the UK, Canada, Mexico, Romania and India, to name a few.

-It is estimated that UK households will spend a huge £3 billion in the Black Friday sales in 2017, up from £1.23 billion in 2016, and £1.1 billion the year before.
-Not only is the craze spreading, but it is also becoming undeniably popular in other parts of the world.
+The BBC confirmed that the UK spent £1.4 billion on Black Friday in 2017, up from £1.23 billion in 2016 and £1.1 billion the year before that.
+Not only is UK spends increasing year on year, but it’s also becoming undeniably popular in other parts of the world.

 Why is Black Friday so popular?

 Black Friday marks the beginning of the festive season for many shoppers.
 Falling just one day after Thanksgiving and one month before Christmas, consumers recognise the hype as a stark reminder that Christmas is just around the corner.

 This creates a cycle of buyers – as more people are seen ticking boxes off their shopping list, more want to join the crowd and finish their shopping while the big sales are on.

 During a typically expensive time for travel bookings, Black Friday is the perfect time to snatch up a one-off bargain and surprise a loved one over the festive period.